knpuniversity/symfony2-series/knpu/episode2/login-form.rst

 Remember that Symfony never automatically finds routing files: we always import them manually from here.

 Cool - change the URL in your browser to ``/login``.
-That big ugly error about our controller not returning a response is great news!
+This big ugly error about our controller not returning a response is great news!
 No seriously, it means that the route is working.
 Now let's fill in the controller!

 The loginAction Logic
 ---------------------

-Most of the login page are pretty boilerplate.
+Most of the login page code is pretty boilerplate.
 So let's use the age-old art of copy-and-paste from the docs.

 Head to the security chapter and find the `login form section`_.
 Copy the